Buying or selling a house and interested in a quote for our services?

 Land Registry fees must also be paid on a purchase.

-The scale for fees where the property is already registered is:
+The scale for fees where the property is already registered and being sold as a whole is:

 - £20.00 for a price up to £80,000.00